yangr0/BlackPhish/README.md

 This is still in BETA so you may see problems, please report them to use if you see any problems

+# Compatibility

+These are the only systems I've tested on

+- Ubuntu

+- Kali Linux

+# Requirements

+- Compatitble System

+- Python3

+- PHP

+- Apache2

 # Installation

 This will clone the repository